Definition of Done is the checklist that contains all the list of work to be checked before completion and it called as DoD in short.

 What Is Definition Of Done In Agile?

-Definiton of done Agile or dod agile means a simple artifact which adds clarity to the feature’s done statement.
+Definiton of done Agile means a simple artifact which adds clarity to the feature’s done statement.
 In simple words, it is the reporting mechanism used for the team members.
-DoD is the primary reporting mechanism for team members in agile because it is used as the reference to help all team members to stand in one platform.
+Definition of done is the primary reporting mechanism for team members in agile because it is used as the reference to help all team members to stand in one platform.
 They can check the work progress iteratively and move forward till the PO approves the product for shipping.

 Definition Of Done In Scrum